watchexec/watchexec/doc/watchexec.1.md

-Using none is a little more efficient and can enable a stricter interpretation of the input, but it also means that you cant use shell features like globbing, redirection, or pipes.
+Using none is a little more efficient and can enable a stricter interpretation of the input, but it also means that you cant use shell features like globbing, redirection, control flow, logic, or pipes.

 Examples: